pyk595/tp/docs/DeveloperGuide.md

 As seen above, the process exactly mirrors that of the `BirthDate` object.
 However, the biggest difference is that the check using `getDaysPassed()` must make sure that `ReminderDate` objects cannot be created with a date that has passed.
-This is because the function of the reminder is to ensure that users can keep track of tasks that have not yet been done or important events that are upcoming.
+This is because the purpose of the reminder is to ensure that users can keep track of tasks that have not yet been done or important events that are upcoming.

-The `RecentDate` objects are much more similar to the `BirthDate` objects as they have the same requirement of not being able to be created using a date in the future.
-The rationale is because `RecentDate` keep track of the user's interaction with clients and contacts, and the user must have interacted with the contact before they save the interaction record in the application.
+The `RecentDate` objects are much more similar to the `BirthDate` objects when compared to `ReminderDate` objects, as they have the same requirement of not being able to be created using a date in the future.
+This is because `RecentDate` objects keep track of the user's interactions with clients and contacts, and the user must have had an interaction with the contact before they save the interaction record in the application.

-Having two levels of checks ensure that when the working "date" type objects are less bug prone due when using the specific "date" type object for their designated usages.
+Having two levels of checks ensures that the working "date" type objects are less bug prone, when using the specific "date" type object for their designated usages.
 This makes features such as `after` or `within` return valid entries when used, instead of an invalid or unexpected entry.